PassKit/passkit-golang-grpc-sdk/README.md

 # passkit-golang-sdk
-The PassKit IO SDK makes it quick and easy to create and install your branded Digital Membership Cards for Apple Wallet and Google Pay.
+The PassKit IO SDK makes it quick and easy to create and manage your branded Digital Membership Cards for Apple Wallet and Google Pay.

 ## Table of Content
 * [Quickstart](#quickstart)